AndreaDiotallevi/learning-journal/daily-notes.md

   - Read carefully about what is requested and how you are supposed to call the method from ```irb``` - ```"string".get_middle``` is different than ```get_middle("string")```.

   - Each test should help towards the correct solution.
 Therefore, apart from the first trivial test, we shouldn't hard-code the solution, but instead try to improve the code step by step.
 The order of the tests is important.

+### Day 9 - Monday 19 November 2019

+- Attended a 'feedback workshop' by Dana in the morning and it was very interesting.
+A feedback could fall into the following categories:

+  - Appreciation.

+  - Evaluation.

+  - Coaching.

+- Use the 'ASK' framework when giving feedback:

+  - Actionable.

+  - Specific.

+  - Kind.

+- I particularly enjoyed the last part of the workshop, when we had to try to give our personal feedback to real work examples.
+I learned the following:

+  - Start with "I have noticed..." rather than "You are...".

+  - Request, not command.

+  - Ask a question to check how the other responds and start from there, instead of going straight to the request.

+- I paired with Kealan and it was a lot of fun.
+In the end he gave me a very useful feedback about trying to involve the navigator a bit more with research, regardless if I thought I already knew the answer / syntax, in order to move forward and give the other person the opportunity to learn that particular thing as well.